 - Name something unusual (and tasty) that your family eats at Christmas!

 Christmas and the Holidays are a great time to give back and help your fellow human being, especially when so many people are doing it tough in the colder climates.
+And with the year we've had in 2020 – a lot of local businesses are struggling too.

-Other ideas for a Christmas “Giving Back” Post
+Other ideas for a Christmas “Giving Back” Post:

 - Tell us how you are giving back this year?
 Encourage the sharing of simple ideas for helping others.